Current Alert Level: Ngā Pae Mataara

 Our Whānau Health Centres can support you with obtaining a Covid-19 test.
-Please contact us on 0508 835 676 to arrange to come in for a swab if you need one.
+Please contact us on 0508 835 676 to arrange to come in for a test if you need one.

 Everyone in in Aotearoa New Zealand aged 12 and over can book their free Covid-19 vaccination now.

-Te Korowai Hauora o Hauraki have a Mobile Vaccination Service.
+Te Korowai Hauora o Hauraki have a Mobile Vaccination Service coming to marae and towns throughout Hauraki.
 You can check the Mobile Schedule here.